You may be concerned about how a physical address differs from a mailing address for many reasons.

 However, as a home-based entrepreneur, you might be tempted to use your home address as your mailing address on your website.
 Should you receive business mail at home?
 Why this is allowed, it doesn’t speak well for your company.

-When clients and investors notice you work from your bedroom, they may consider you less professional and reputable than other companies whose mailing addresses are in a prime business area.
+When clients and investors notice you work from your bedroom, they may consider you less professional and reputable than other companies whose mailing addresses are in prime business areas.

-Furthermore, when business mail becomes more voluminous, it may be challenging to separate them from your personal mail if they all arrive at the same address.
+Furthermore, when business mail becomes more voluminous, separating them from your personal mail may be challenging if they all arrive at the same address.

 Also, you might not want to reveal your home address publicly.
 That can be risky as you open yourself and your family up to many dangers.
 People use private mailboxes to prevent discreet packages from falling into a family member’s hands.